What is the Hardship Fund?

 Students may seek a review in the first instance, and should make an appointment with the Student Adviser in the Money Support Unit to discuss further evidence of personal circumstances.
 If appropriate, a reviewed application will be considered by the Allocation Group.
 Students will be informed in writing of the Allocation Group’s decision.

-Any further appeal should be made in writing to the Director of Student Experience, who will forward to an independent Senior Officer of the University, for consideration.
+Any further appeal should be made in writing to the Director of Student Services, who will forward to an independent Senior Officer of the University, for consideration.
 Students will be informed of a decision as soon as possible.

 Please call in to the Money Support Unit if you have any queries, or need assistance with any aspect of the form.